arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ### 6. Train the Model

 Now that the features of your image data are ready to be used for the actual training you can navigate to "Transfer Learning" in the menu.
-In this example we leave the settings at their default value except of "Number of training cycles" which we increase to 60.
+You need to tweak the settings slightly.
+Set the "Number of training cycles" to a number that yields good results.
+In this example we chose 80.
 This defines how many times the model is being trained.
 The model gets better with each cycle the same way you get better when learning how to ride a bike and you practice it the first couple of times.

+***Choose `MobileNetV2 96x96 0.1` as model type.
+This will use roughly 200 KB of flash memory.
+A model with higher ROM usage will likely not fit in the flash!***

+In this example we also increased the drop out rate to 0.15 and the output neurons to 12.
+This increased the accuracy with the given training / test data.
+You may need to adapt those values based on your own data.
 Click on "Start Training" to train the machine learning model.
 A small amount of images, the **validation set**, are put aside before the training starts to validate the trained model.
 Not to be confused with the **test set** which can be used to evaluate the final model.
 Once the training finishes you will see some statistics on how well the model performed during validation.
 Ideally you get an accuracy of 100% for each object.
 If you get poor results you may have some images which are not representative of the objects you're trying to classify and should be removed from the data set.

 ![The confusion matrix shows the accuracy of the ML model after the last training cycle](assets/edge_impulse_training.png)